jeffreyd/yucheegung/README.md

 > Most of this README was written by Claude Code.
 It may contain errors or inaccuracies.

 ## About (written by a human)
-Guess who's back in the motherfuckin' house with a JellyFin app for your motherfucking phone?
+Guess who's back in the motherfuckin' house with a JellyFin app for your motherfuckin' phone?
 Yep, I'm back again with another _entirely_ AI-generated app.
-There's a number of JellyFin music players out there, not least of which is [FinAmp](https://github.com/jmshrv/finamp), which is great, but none of them really worked like I want them to so I had Claude write one for me. _Very_ simple navigation, with Artist -> Album -> Song and the ability to shuffle entire artists or albums which will loop forever.
+There's a number of JellyFin music players out there, not least of which is [FinAmp](https://github.com/jmshrv/finamp), which is great, but none of them really worked like I want them to so I had Claude write one for me. _Very_ simple navigation, with Playlists or Artist -> Album -> Song and the ability to shuffle entire artists or albums (or playlists) which will loop forever.
 I mostly use this on the rare occasion I want to listen to music in the car or, my primary usage, listening to the audio from TV shows ripped to MP3 while I sleep.
 As such, it's not very feature-full.

+This is designed to be used on a [LineageOS](https://lineageos.org/) phone.
+I don't have one yet as I'm currently (2025-09-30) waiting out the 7-day OEM unlock waiting period on my Moto G 5G (2024), but I'm dogfooding it on a Moto G Power (2025) in the meantime running full fat Tom Google Android.

 ## Key Features